Fabio Viviani (chef): Controversy

-On June 1, 2020, an employee of one of Viviani's establishments in Tampa, Lanfranco Pescante of the Nocturnal Hospitality Group, was exposed for posting "shoot them all" in response to Tampa protesters.

-Viviani's employee, Lanfranco Pescante has also been associated with other messages featuring racial slurs and suggesting racial discrimination of his patrons.
-He is now being investigated by the FBI and State Attorney for violent comments and is accused of sex trafficking and rape by several Tampa Bay women.

-Some of the victims were minors, and others have stated that some of the sexual misconduct occurred in establishments operated by the Nocturnal Hospitality Group.
-Fabio Viviani Group was never associated with the venue cited in the LawSuit, Franklin Manor.
+On June 1, 2020, an employee, Lanfranco Pescante, of one of Viviani's establishments in Tampa, the Nocturnal Hospitality Group, was exposed for posting "shoot them all" in response to Tampa protesters.
+Pescante had also been associated with other messages featuring racial slurs and suggesting racial discrimination of his patrons.
+The FBI and State Attorney investigated him for violent comments and accusations of sex trafficking and rape by several Tampa Bay women.
+Some of the victims were minors, and others stated that some of the sexual misconduct occurred in establishments operated by the Nocturnal Hospitality Group.
+Fabio Viviani Group was never associated with Franklin Manor, the venue cited in the lawsuit.

-In response to these developments and public backlash, Viviani immediately announced on June 4, 2020, that he was cutting ties with the Nocturnal Hospitality Group and its Tampa Bay restaurants -Osteria Bar + Kitchen, and Mole y Abuela and Shibui.
+In response to these developments and public backlash, Viviani immediately announced on June 4, 2020, that he was cutting ties with the Nocturnal Hospitality Group and its Tampa Bay restaurants Osteria Bar + Kitchen, and Mole y Abuela and Shibui.
 Viviani stated: "My whole Hospitality Group, Career and Venues have been built in the spirit of inclusiveness, equality, love and freedom for all, I cannot stand behind any form of hate or harassment nor being associated with people demonstrating such behaviours and for these reasons we have decided to cut ties with all our Tampa Partners and Operators".